View All

 • In some implementations, a third state (Being Visited) tracks nodes currently in the recursion or stack, helping detect cycles.

 The Depth-First Search algorithm's goal is to explore all reachable nodes while avoiding cycles.
-DFS can be implemented in two main ways: Recursive Approach and Iterative Approach
+DFS in data structure can be implemented in two main ways: Recursive Approach and Iterative Approach

 The iterative DFS method uses an explicit stack instead of recursion.
 The algorithm pushes the starting node onto the stack and explores nodes by popping them off the stack and adding their unvisited neighbors.
 This process continues until the stack is empty.
 Compared to the recursive method, the iterative method provides better memory control and avoids deep recursion issues.